-Budget Blinds vs. Home Depot: Price, Stock, and Service Comparison
+Budget Blinds vs. Home Depot: Price, Stock, & Service Comparison

 Décor doesn’t always have to be perfect, but window treatments are one cosmetic component that demands a flawless fit.
 Highlighted by incoming sun and air, your blinds and drapes are one of the first things you’ll notice as you enter the home.
 Ill-fitting window coverings stick out like a sore thumb, damaging the room’s look and potentially hurting your curb appeal.

 With so many unique dimensions and shapes windows can take, off-the-shelf treatments aren’t always ideal.
 Serious interior decorators valuing style and substance will find that professional consultation is the best way to create the perfect fashion and feel.

 In this space, Budget Blinds and Home Depot take different routes to give customers a comprehensive selection of window coverings and superb service.
 It’s boutique versus big box in our showdown of two leading window treatment providers.

 Window treatments, tools, hardware, home fixtures, appliances, gardening equipment, lumber

 Home Franchise Concepts

 Founded in Orange County, CA, in 1992, Budget Blinds is a relatively new niche competitor in the window treatment market.
 The franchise system that Budget Blinds employs puts the brand’s reputation in the hands of small business owners.
 There are over 1,300 locally owned and operated franchises across the United States, Canada, and Mexico.